Sheene is a mother and animal lover from the tropical island of Jamaica.

-How to Rid Your Home of Lizards
+How to Get Rid of Lizards and Geckos

 I live in Jamaica, and geckos are the bane of my existence.
-With Jamaica being a tropical island, lizards thrive and geckos usually take up residence inside our homes where it is warmer at nights.
-There are geckos in almost every home here, and most women- myself included, are afraid of them.
+Because Jamaica is a tropical island, lizards thrive, and geckos usually take up residence inside our homes where it is warmer at night.
+There are geckos in almost every home here, and most women, myself included, are afraid of them.

 Additionally, they can be very noisy.
-Their chirps are very, very loud, and can wake me up from the deepest sleep.
-It’s very disturbing to wake up and see one in the ceiling, or come in at night to find that a gecko is running along the wall to get away from me.
-I used to be scared to go into my kitchen at night because there’s a huge one that lived there.
+Their chirps are very, very loud and can wake me up from the deepest sleep.
+It’s very disturbing to wake up and see one in the ceiling or come in at night to find that a gecko is running along the wall to get away from me.
+I used to be scared to go into my kitchen at night because there was a huge one that lived there.

 For those of us who are terrified of these reptiles, here are a few tips on how to keep them outside where they belong.

-Get a cat.
+- Get a cat.

 Cats are lizards’ natural enemies, and a lizard will not often venture inside the house when there is a cat present.
 I have a cat, but also very high ceilings.
-Geckos have the ability to walk upside down on the ceiling, and so will be safe from a cat up there.
+Geckos have the ability to walk upside down on the ceiling and so will be safe from a cat up there.
 Having a cat in the house though will definitely reduce the number of geckos who decide to share your home.

-Use pine scented cleaners.
+2. Use pine-scented cleaners.

-Keep the inside of your house cool.
-Lizards are cold blooded creatures and need to remain in warm areas.
-They will not remain in air conditioned rooms, so you can keep the air conditioning on to keep them out.
+Lizards are cold-blooded creatures and need to remain in warm areas.
+They will not remain in air-conditioned rooms, so you can keep the air conditioning on to keep them out.

-Place screens on the windows
+4. Place screens on the windows.

 This is very practical in the tropics as we are plagued with mosquitoes and other pests.
 Screens on windows will usually keep the lizards out.
 Geckos can squeeze under doors and other small spaces so ensure that the spaces are absolutely close, and don’t leave doors and windows open at night.